aiizadku/mastermind-game/README.md

 # Mastermind-game

 Mastermind is a code-breaking game normally played between two players.
+For my project, this game can be played by 2 or more players.\
-For my project, the user will play "against" the computer which will randomly select 4 number combinations.
+Computer will randomly select 4 number combinations.
 This is a game where a player tries to guess the number combinations.\
 At the end of each attempt, the computer will provide feedback whether the player had guessed a number correctly, or/and digit correctly.
-A player must guess the right number combinations within 10 attempts to win the game.
+A player must guess the right number combinations within 10 attempts.
+Whoever guesses the number with the least number of attempts wins..

 Rules of the Game: